 Within the framework of an electronic institution, agent conversations are articulated through agent group meetings, called scenes, that follow well-defined interaction protocols.
-In other words, not all sequences in \mathcal{D}{DF} make sense, so some structure upon dialogues seems unavoidable.
+Clearly, not all sequences in \mathcal{D}{DF} make sense, so some structure upon dialogues is required - scenes are the means we offer for engineers to precisely structure dialogues among the agents participating in an enactment of an electronic institution.

-A scene protocol is specified by a directed graph whose nodes represent the different states of a dialogic interaction among roles.
-From the set of states we differentiate an initial state (non reachable once left) and a set of final states representing the different dialogue ends.
+A scene protocol is specified by a directed graph whose nodes represent the different states of a dialogic interaction among roles. ¿From the set of states we differentiate an initial state (non reachable once left) and a set of final states representing the different dialogue ends.
 In order to capture that final states represent the end of a dialogue they do not have outgoing arcs.
-The arcs of the graph are labelled with illocution schemes (whose sender, receiver, content, and time tag may contain variables).
-We formally define scenes as follows:
+The arcs of the graph are labelled with illocution schemes (whose sender, receiver and time tags are variables, whereas its content may contain variables).